| |

 remind the participants of ancient customs about the winter

+solstice, custom which were bringing the village to life.
 This is a way to trying to restore the peace felt by the peasant

 at that time of the year.
 The children who are singing carols